miloserdev/openbmc/poky/documentation/toaster-manual/reference.rst

 Be sure to provide values for host and port.
 The output is a JSON file that itemizes all builds in progress.
 This file includes the time in seconds since each respective build started as well as the progress of the cloning, parsing, and task execution.
-Here is sample output for a build in progress:
+The following is sample output for a build in progress:

 .. code-block:: JSON